samaea/expensesbotworkshop/README.md

 </br>

 ## Before you start...
-Please use this link "http://bit.ly/2L8c26N" to set up your lab environment and get your Demo Lab credentials you will use throughout the workshop (tip: note these down on a piece of paper or sticky notes on your PC).
+Please use this link "http://bit.ly/2L8c26N" to set up your lab environment and <b>get your Demo Lab Credentials you will use throughout the workshop</b> (tip: note these down on a piece of paper or sticky notes on your PC).

 ![On demand lab](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/ondemandlab.png)